Petitoto/pyjectify/README.md

 #### Modules
 - MemScan: scan memory using regex patterns
 - Inject: load library, from disk (LoadLibrary in a remote thread) or from memory (fully map the DLL into the remote process: no need of a custom DLL with a reflective loader!)
+- Hook: set up inline hooks in the target process
 - PythonLib: embed python into a remote process

 #### Utils